-The Center for Climate and Life provides funding to scientists and students which enables them to study how climate impacts the security of food, water, and shelter, and to explore sustainable energy solutions.
+The Center for Climate and Life funds scientists and students to study the impact of climate on the security of food, water, and shelter, and to explore sustainable energy solutions.

 CLIMATE AND LIFE FELLOWS

-We support several Climate and Life Fellows each year to lead urgent research projects on topics central to our mission.
-Fellows are selected competitively and are supported for three years.
-Fellows are supported at 33 percent annual effort per year for up to three years, with additional research funding equivalent to 20 percent of salary support.
+Each year we support several Climate and Life Fellows.
+They lead urgent research projects on topics central to our mission.
+Proposals are selected in a competition, and fellows are supported at 33 percent annual effort per year for up to three years.
+They also receive additional research funding equivalent to 20 percent of salary support.
 Research funds are provided in addition to salary, commensurate with needs for each Fellow appointment.
-Members of the scientific research staff from the Lamont and NASA/GISS campuses can apply, including Research Professors and Research Scientists at Lamont, IRI, CIESIN, Agriculture and Food Security Center, and the Center for Climate Systems Research at NASA/GISS.
+Members of the scientific research staff at the Lamont and NASA/GISS campuses may apply, including Research Professors and Research Scientists at Lamont, IRI, CIESIN, Agriculture and Food Security Center, and the Center for Climate Systems Research at NASA/GISS.

 CLIMATE AND LIFE POST-DOCTORAL FELLOWSHIPS

-We support Climate and Life Post-Doctoral Fellows each year to promote early career advancement on topics central to our mission.
+Each year we support Climate and Life Post-Doctoral Fellows to promote early career advancement for researchers focused on topics central to our mission.
 These appointments are made for 18 months and include modest research funding.
 Mentors for selected candidates are expected to provide matching or in-kind support.

-The Center for Climate & Life supports field research efforts on projects central to our mission, depending on funding availability.
+The Center for Climate and Life supports, at levels determined by the availability of funds, field research efforts on projects central to our mission.